jikurata/events/README.md

 ## Version Log
 ---
+**v4.0.1**
+- Fixed an issue with the EventEmitter creating listeners with undefined id values.

 **v4.0.0**
 - After giving it some thought, I decided that the Emitter should not know whether a listener executes asynchronous code.
 Async code should be handled externally.
 - Emitting events no longer returns a Promise.